aanker/xwordlist/README.md

 ## Installation

-This is still an early stage project that is likely to change often and so I am not yet worrying about breaking changes to APIs or updating the functionality in fundamental ways.
-Use at your discretion!

 For now, you are mostly on your own if you wish to install `xwordlist`.
 After making sure your Python is up-to-date and you have activated a virtual environment (see [Installing Python Packages](https://packaging.python.org/en/latest/tutorials/installing-packages/) for helpful instructions on that), you can copy the `xwordlist` code to your local working environment by either cloning this repository or downloading the [zip archive](https://github.com/aanker/xwordlist/archive/refs/heads/main.zip).
 To install the dependencies required to make `xwordlist` work, use your terminal program to find the directory in which you have copied the files and type
 ```
 python3 -m pip install -r requirements.txt